Jump to section

 - Establish structure and consistency in daily routines, providing advanced notice of changes

-- To accommodate unique needs, provide flexible workspaces and environments, such as managing sound and light
+- Create flexible workspaces and accommodations for sensory needs, such as managing sound and lighting

 - Use inclusive language that promotes understanding and respect

-- Above all, practice kindness, patience, and empathy in all interactions
+- Above all, prioritize kindness, patience, and empathy in all interactions

 Become a neurodivergent ally

-We’ve touched on how challenging it can be to navigate the world as a neurodivergent individual.
+We’ve touched on the unique experiences of neurodivergent individuals in the workplace.
 Therapy and coaching can provide invaluable support by helping neurodivergent employees understand their unique wiring, advocate for their needs, and healthily manage their emotions.

 Here are a few more ways you can become an ally for your neurodivergent employees: